A topic from the subject of Distillation in Chemistry.

 Procedure:

-2. Fill the column with packing material to enhance surface area and separation efficiency.
+2. Fill the distillation column with the chosen packing material.

-• Using structured or random packing materials to increase vapor-liquid contact.
+• Using structured or random packing materials to increase vapor-liquid contact and improve separation efficiency.

-• Applying pressure or vacuum to modulate vapor-liquid equilibrium.
+• Applying pressure or vacuum to modulate vapor-liquid equilibrium and alter boiling points, enhancing separation.

 Significance: